 To pay tribute to female veterans this year, the Adecco Group US Foundation has partnered with Dress for Success and the Wounded Warrior Project in multiple cities to co-host our inaugural Suit and Salute events.
 These events are aimed at providing professional career development workshops, image consulting, and networking opportunities to the female veterans who make up 10% of the veteran population and only 2% of all working women in America.
 It is our responsibility and privilege to help prepare veterans for today’s world of work.

-So we say, “thank you” to the veterans in our country – to those deployed right now, to those on active duty serving at home or abroad, and to all of those who have served in the past.
-Your job was and is to serve and defend the U.S. and our job is to support you and give thanks.
+So, we say, “thank you” to the veterans in our country – to those deployed right now, to those on active duty serving at home or abroad, and to all of those who have served in the past.
+You fulfilled your mission to serve and defend the U.S. and our job is to support you and give thanks.